kbujari/rorrim/README.md

 Fetch, filter, sort, and output an up-to-date mirrorlist for Arch Linux

-## Todo

-- Create PKGBUILD and publish to AUR
-- Implement sorting by last_sync and download rate
-- Add version tagging and releases to actions
-- Caching JSON response for an arbitrary TTL

 ## Usage

 `rorrim` only requires a country and protocol to run.
 All other arguments are optional but recommended for better performance.
 A basic usage can be: